code-423n4/2025-11-swafe/README.md

 ```

 #### Partisia Contract Builder

+This section covers the installation of the Partisia Contract Builder, which can also be found at [this link](https://docs.partisia.com/platform/build-on/development-setup.html).

 For the system to compile, the `pbc` command must be available through the `cargo` Rust toolkit.
 To achieve this, the `cargo-partisia-contract` package must be installed.
 It depends on OpenSSL as well as the `pkg-config` packages: